 When creating shortened URLs in Pretty Links, you have a number of customization options.
-One option is redirect type, which lets you choose the best type of redirect for each pretty link.
-However, it’s only a useful tool if you know how and when to use it.
+One option is the redirect type, which lets you choose the best type of redirect for each pretty link.
+However, it’s only a useful tool if you know when and how to use it.

-Knowing about the various redirect types can ensure you’re redirecting your visitors correctly.
+Knowing the various redirect types can ensure you’re redirecting your visitors correctly.
 For example, some redirects are temporary, while others are permanent.
-Certain types enable you to track your redirects, while others are good for Search Engine Optimization (SEO).
+Certain types enable you to track your redirects, while others are good for search engine optimization (SEO).

-An Introduction to Redirect Types (And Why You Should Consider Using Them)
+Redirects Explained Types (and Why You Should Consider Using Them)

 In a nutshell, a redirect sends a visitor from one web page to another.
 It encompasses two situations:

-- A redirection from one page of your website to another.
+- Redirection from one page of your website to another.